Hiring can be a costly and time-consuming process, and one that many organizations struggle with.

 Hiring the right people takes time.
 A lot of time.
 A Robert Half survey found that it requires an average of five weeks to fill a staff-level position and 7.5 weeks to fill a management-level position.
-But it’s time well spent if it results in an effective hire: the 2013 Human Capital Management Trends Report by the Aberdeen Group showed that 57 percent of organizations consider talent acquisition to be the most important HR process supporting the business strategy.
+But it’s time well spent if it results in an effective hire: screening saves up to 60% of the time it takes to hire someone, and new employees are 15% more productive according to the Undercover Recruiter.

 In addition to reducing the time and effort required at the early stages of the hiring process, online pre-screening can help your organization improve three key elements of the hiring process: